 We would also like to thank Erin Carney and Mike Harkness for generously hosting our very first workshop, and for attending our “shadow screen building party” (in which we coerced our friends into helping us craft) along with Madison Auch.
 Thanks to Peter Smith for donating materials and for advising us on the merits of different speakers.
 Thanks to Ben Lloyd and Bright Invention Improvisation Ensemble for hosting an early showing and providing valuable feedback.
 Thank you to Hannah Wolkowitz and Matt Zito for being the most generous London hosts we could dream of, and for storing extra show materials while we travel.
 An overwhelming huge, heartfelt thank you to the Festival Mondial des Théâtres de Marionnettes for having us.
 And of course, a huge thank you to all of the loved ones who generously donated to this ambitious endeavor—we couldn’t have done it without you!

 We also could not possibly have achieved any of this without our incredible family, who have gone above and beyond in their love and support.
+Rob and Tina Roberge were our generous hosts for nearly the entirety of our school bus conversion, and Mark and Deb Holleran hosted us while we rebuilt the show, making this tour possible.
 We are endlessly grateful.

 The Dragon and the Wanderer is a self-produced puppet show, created and performed by Aaron Roberge and Leah Holleran, two working artists who decided that a self-starting backpacking tour of an original children’s show is the only way to honeymoon.
-Now, we are striving to begin our U.S. tour by converting a mini school bus into a tiny mobile home!
-Any and all support of our crazy endeavor means the world to us, and makes a huge difference!
+Now, they are beginning their U.S. tour in their self-converted skoolie!
+Any and all support of their crazy endeavor means the world, and makes a huge difference!